Abergavenny: In popular culture

 William Shakespeare's play Henry VIII features the character Lord Abergavenny.
 In 1968 "Abergavenny" was the title of a UK single by Marty Wilde.
 In 1969, it was also released in the US, under a Marty Wilde pseudonym Shannon, where it was also a minor hit.
 In The Adventure of the Priory School Sherlock Holmes refers to a case he is working on in Abergavenny.
 Abergavenny is mentioned by Stan Shunpike, the conductor of the Knight Bus when the bus takes a detour there to drop off a passenger in J. K. Rowling's Harry Potter and the Prisoner of Azkaban.
 The TV series Upstairs, Downstairs, features a character in the second season, Thomas Watkins, the devious Bellamy family chauffeur, who comes from Abergavenny.
 In the 1979 spinoff of Upstairs, Downstairs titled Thomas & Sarah, Watkins and Sarah Moffat, another major character, marry and return briefly to Abergavenny. * Much of the 1996 film, Intimate Relations starring Julie Walters, Rupert Graves, Les Dennis and Amanda Holden, was filmed at many locations in and around Abergavenny.

 Transport

 Railway

 Abergavenny railway station lies on the Welsh Marches Line from Newport to Hereford.
 The weekday daytime service pattern typically sees one train per hour in each direction between Manchester Piccadilly and Cardiff Central, with most trains continuing beyond Cardiff to Swansea and west Wales.
 There is also a two-hourly service between Cardiff and the North Wales Coast Line to Holyhead, via Wrexham General.
 These services are all operated by Transport for Wales.

 Roads

 The town is located where the A40 trunk road and the A465 Heads of the Valleys road meet.
+The latter used to meet the A40 in the town centre but the A465 now runs to the east of the town centre.

+Buses

+A network of services link the town with local villages.
+In addition, Stagecoach South Wales operate service 23 to Hereford and Newport approximately every two hours while Newport Bus operates service 83 to Monmouth.